Frequently Asked Questions - Graduate Admission

-Admission to the professional phase of the physical therapy program will be on a rolling basis.
+Admission to the professional phase of the physical therapy program will occur on a rolling basis.
 Notification of acceptance will begin as qualified applicants are received and evaluated.
 Applications may be submitted through the Physical Therapy Centralized Application Service (PTCAS) which typically begins receiving application in July.
 Applications will be accepted through March 1 for the class that begins the following fall.

 8. If I am on a waitlist, how late will I hear if a seat has opened?

 Waitlist decisions are made on a rolling basis.
 If an accepted applicant notifies the department that she/he will not be attending, a student on waitlist will be offered the seat.
 Students who are on the waitlist will be contacted at the latest by August 1st.

 9. What is the post graduation employment rate?

 The post graduate employment rate for graduates is 100% immediately following graduation.
 Many of our students have employment contracts prior to graduation.